-Kami has a free version, and a paid version for educators.
+Kami has both a free version and a paid version for educators.
 This article shows how to use Kami with Google Classroom on the free version.
-The paid version of Kami includes automatic save to Google Drive, assignment creation and a built-in Turn In button so that kids always turn in the right file.
+The paid version of Kami includes automatic save to Google Drive, assignment creation, and a built-in Turn In button so that kids always turn in the right file.
 The free version doesn't include these improvements, but you can still effectively use Kami in class.

 To be able to use this you must have:

 2. The Kami Chrome extension and app installed in both your and your students' Chrome browser.
 To install go to the Chrome Web Store, or use the Google Admin panel to deploy (https://help.kamihq.com/getting-started-with-schools-license/how-to-deploy-kami-domain-wide-using-the-google-admin-panel).

 How to send individual copies to students via Google Classroom:

 1. Create an assignment (announcements won't allow you to send individual copies).

 2. Attach the file you would like to distribute to students and select 'Make a copy for each student'.

 Your students will receive an individual copy of the assignment.
 Here is how the students will turn in the assignment.